Dereks1233/eyeless-kernel/README.md

 - Various other backports from newer kernel versions
 - Easy to modify and compile for developers
 - Optimized for a balance between performance, battery life and low thermals
-- Fully open source with a clean commit history
+- Fully open source with a not so clean commit history
-- now with Overclocked cpu from https://github.com/Sexynos990
+- now with Overclocked cpu

 ## Supported devices: